 are of formation commuting with arbitrary base change $S'\rightarrow S$.
 If in addition $S$ is smooth over $k$, then the constructible cohomology sheaves

 are also overconvergent isocrystals, and of formation commuting with base change $S'\rightarrow S$ of \emph{smooth} varieties.
 Moreover, in this case we have perfect pairings

 of overconvergent isocrystals, which are compatible with any given Frobenius structure on $E$.
-Thus even in the smooth case, Theorem \ref{theo: main general} gives us slightly more than Theorem \ref{theo: main dagger}. \item It seems likely that `being an iterated extension of objects which admit a Frobenius structure' is an unnecessarily strong condition on the isocrystal $E$.
-It would be interesting to investigate exactly what the right condition is, in the absence of Frobenius structures, to ensure finiteness of cohomology.
-This condition should be vacuous in the proper case. \end{enumerate} \end{remark}
+Thus even in the smooth case, Theorem \ref{theo: main general} gives us slightly more than Theorem \ref{theo: main dagger}. \end{enumerate} \end{remark}

-Let us first consider Theorem \ref{theo: main general}(\ref{mgi}), which boils down to two claims: \begin{enumerate} \item there exists an open subset $U\subset S$ such that $\varphi_E$ is constant on $U$ (applied recursively to the complement of $U$ in $S$ and so forth); \item if $\eta,s\in S$ and $s\in \overline{\{\eta\}}$ then $\varphi_E(s)\leq \varphi_E(\eta)$. \end{enumerate} Note that if $a:S'\rightarrow S$ is any morphism, and $s'\in S$, then $\varphi_{a^*E}(s')=\varphi_E(a(s'))$.
-Hence to prove the first of these we may replace $S$ by any flat morphism $a:S'\rightarrow S$, and for the second we may replace $S$ by an alteration followed by the inclusion of an open affine containing $s$ (and hence $\eta$).
-In either case, we can assume that $S$ smooth and affine.
+Let us first consider Theorem \ref{theo: main general}(\ref{mgi}), which boils down to two claims: \begin{enumerate} \item there exists an open subset $U\subset S$ such that $\varphi_E$ is constant on $U$ (we apply this successively to the complement of $U$ in $S$ and so forth); \item if $\eta,s\in S$ and $s\in \overline{\{\eta\}}$ then $\varphi_E(s)\leq \varphi_E(\eta)$. \end{enumerate} Note that if $a:S'\rightarrow S$ is any morphism, and $s'\in S'$, then $\varphi_{a^*E}(s')=\varphi_E(a(s'))$.
+Hence to prove the first of these we may replace $S$ by any variety $a:S'\rightarrow S$ flat over $S$, and for the second we may replace $S$ by an alteration followed by the inclusion of an open affine containing $s$ (and hence $\eta$).
+In either case, we can assume that $S$ is smooth and affine.
 Working one connected component at a time, we may assume $S$ connected.

-Now applying Lemma \ref{lemma: good to simple} we may assume that the good curve $f:U\rightarrow S$ is simple, and choose a simple compactification $\bar f:C\rightarrow S$.
+Now applying Lemma \ref{prop: good to ssl} we may assume that we are in the situation of Setup \ref{setup: main}.
 The first claim then follows from Corollary \ref{cor: base change 2} together with the Grothendieck--Ogg--Shafarevich formula

 see for example \cite[Corollaire 5.0-12]{CM01}.
 For the second, we may replace $S$ by a suitable alteration of $\overline{\{\eta\}}$, and thus assume that $\eta$ is the generic point of $S$.
 The claim then follows from Proposition \ref{prop: lower}.